zvatansever/Gazebo-office-model/README.md

 # Gazebo-office-model

-This is an example office world in Gazebo:
-Follow these steps to run in Gazebo
+This is an example office world in Gazebo.
+You need to delete build folder and follow these steps to run in Gazebo

  cd ~/Gazebo-office-model